 2. Decluttering Your Home

 Research suggests that clutter is more likely to stress out women.
 In 2010, a study in the Journal of Personality and Social Psychology looked to see how married couples dealt with (and felt about) messy homes [PDF].
 “The wives in the study who perceived themselves as having a cluttered home or a home that needed work tended to have increased levels of cortisol throughout the day,” Emilie Le Beau Lucchesi wrote in The New York Times.
 "Those who weren’t feeling cluttered, which included most of the men in the study, had cortisol levels that tended to drop during the days.”
 So tidy up!

 Working out can feel like a chore, and exercising with a group can be a tad embarrassing—especially if you’re not on the same fitness level as everybody else.
-But according to research in the Journal of the American Osteopathic Association, exercising with a group is more beneficial at reducing stress than working out alone.
-“Researchers found that working out in a group lowers stress by 26 percent,” according to the press release.
+But according to research in the Journal of the American Osteopathic Association, exercising with a group is more beneficial for reducing stress than working out alone.
+Group workouts could lower stress by 26 percent.
 Go ahead and book that spin class!